GrupoAlarcos/Evaluating-The-Energy-Efficiency-Of-Optimization-Techniques-In-C--Python--And-Java/README.md

 Before running any measurements, the `execute_tests.sh` script is executed to ensure that both versions of each benchmark (standard and optimized) are functionally equivalent.
 Only benchmarks that produce identical return values across all test cases are considered valid for measurement.

-The notion of equivalence is defined exclusively in terms of the **return value of the main computation function**.
-Although some implementations may internally use global variables, arrays, or mutable state, these are not considered for validation.
+The notion of equivalence is defined exclusively in terms of the **return value of the main computation function**, even if internal mutable state (e.g., arrays or global variables) is used during execution.

 ### What the tests check